Exploring jet transport coefficients by elastic scattering in the strongly interacting quark-gluon plasma: Results

-Figure \ref{fig:qhat_p} shows the scaled $\qhat$ coefficients for a quark (upper row) and a gluon (lower row) jet for elastic scattering with off-shell medium partons (from Eq. \eqref{eq:O_off}) as a function of the jet energy $E$ for different medium temperatures $T=0.3, 0.4$ and 0.5 GeV.
-The solid blue lines represent the off-shell DQPM results for a jet parton of mass $M=0.01$ GeV calculated with $\alpha_S(T,\mu_B=0)$; the dashed blue lines -- with $\alpha_{jet}=0.3$ at jet parton vertices; the dashed red lines show the results for the DQPM in the pQCD limit.
-The green lines represent BAMPS results \cite{Senzel:2020tgf} and the orange lines stand for the LBT model results \cite{He:2015pra}.
+Figure \ref{fig:qhat_p} shows the scaled $\qhat/T^3$ coefficients for a quark (left) and a gluon (right) jet for elastic scattering with off-shell medium partons (from Eq. \eqref{eq:O_off}) as a function of the ratio of the jet energy over temperature $E/T$.
+The blue and orange lines represent the off-shell DQPM result for $T=0.3$ and $0.4$ GeV, respectively.
+The dashed lines of the same color represent DQPM results with $\alpha_{jet}=0.3$ at jet parton vertices for for $T=0.3$ and $0.4$ GeV respectively.
+Red dashed line represents the DQPM result in the pQCD limit.
+The green line represents BAMPS results \cite{Senzel:2020tgf} and the purple line stands for the LBT model results \cite{He:2015pra}.
 All model calculations include only elastic energy loss.

 For all temperatures, the $\qhat/T^3$ coefficient logarithmically increases with the increasing momentum $p$ of the jet.
 This momentum dependence is in agreement with the asymptotic behavior of $\qhat$ for pQCD.